cocos/cocos-docs/en/advanced-topics/hot-update-manager.md

 ### Control concurrency

-From Cocos Creator v1.4 and cocos2d-x v3.15, hot update manager adds control to download the number of concurrent API, the use of the following:
+Hot update manager provide control to download the number of concurrent API, the use of the following:

 ```js
 assetsManager.setMaxConcurrentTask(10);